fanchermatt/BertramCoffee/README.md

 2. `cd server`
 3. `npm run bootstrap-server`

+When you see the messages below, the server has succesfully started.

+"Server listening on port 3001

+Database connection has been established successfully"

 #### Start the Client

+Open a **seperate** terminal to start the client, both client and server will need to be running at once.

 1. Open the integrated terminal of your choice.
 Navigate to the root of the git repository and run the following commands in order
 2. `cd client`
 3. `npm run bootstrap-client`

-Once both terminals are up and running, you will be able to view the application in your browser at [localhost:3000](http://localhost:3000).
+Once you see the "Compiled successfully!" message, you will be able to view the application in your browser at [localhost:3000](http://localhost:3000).

 # Assumptions